kakzw/TitanicSurvivalSimulator/README.md

       - Survival chance ≥50% leads to an easy maze.
       - Survival chance <50% leads to a medium maze.
   - Users must navigate the maze within a specified time to determine their fate.
+  - Timer is displayed on the top of the screen.
+  - Background gets darker as the time passes.
 - **Result Display**
   - After completing the maze or time running out, users receive a result.
   - The result includes survival status and image of full maze.